Last updated on August 21st, 2024 at 07:28 pm

 The seller handles all shipping, duties, taxes, and customs clearance.

-2. Under DDU Terms:The Chinese seller charges the buyer only for the goods: $10,000.
+The buyer receives the goods without any additional charges or hassles.- Under DDU Terms:The Chinese seller charges the buyer only for the goods: $10,000.

 Upon arrival of the goods in the buyer’s country, the buyer is responsible for paying the import duties, taxes, and customs clearance fees.